nasa/Kamodo/docs/notebooks/HowtoWriteaModelReader.md

 ```
 The reported errors should be resolved until no errors are given when the second command is executed.
 For more information on PEP8 standards, see https://peps.python.org/pep-0008/.

-Note that the notebooks ending with the string 'timing' were used to produce the timing data used in the Kamodo model reader paper (Figure 10).
+Note that the notebooks ending with the string 'timing' in the Kamodo/Validation/Notebooks/ directory were used to produce the timing data used in the Kamodo model reader paper (Figure 10).
+Not every model has a timing notebook because some timings were performed with the testing notebook for that model output, but the logic for each is the same.
+Some timing notebooks also include the logic for timing the file conversions (e.g. the SWMF_IE and GITM timing notebooks).
+See the Kamodo model reader paper linked in the Resources section for more details.